 - Cook fruits and vegetables before you eat them.
 You can still eat canned fruit and fruit juice.

 - Cook meat, fish, and eggs all the way through.

 - Eat only pasteurized cheese, yogurt, and milk.
 Avoid soft cheeses like Gorgonzola, bleu, Stilton, and Roquefort.

 If you're not sure what to eat, ask your cancer doctor to recommend a dietitian.
-He or she can tailor a healthy diet to meet your needs.
+They can tailor a healthy diet to meet your needs.

 Exercise might be the furthest thing from your mind if you feel weak and weary.
 But staying as active as possible will give you more energy and fight fatigue.

 Ask your doctor how to exercise safely with AML.
 A physical therapist can help you design a fitness program that matches your strength and energy levels.

 Start slowly.
 At first, you might only be able to walk for a few minutes at a time.
 Gradually increase the length and intensity of your workouts once you feel ready.
 Your goal is to do 30 minutes of moderate aerobic exercise on most days of the week.

 Living with cancer can bring up a lot of emotions.
 Everyone is different, but you might have times when you feel scared, stressed, angry, anxious, or a combination of these feelings.